 Sampled network data are common in empirical research because collecting full network information is costly, but using sampled networks can lead to biased estimates.
 We propose a flexible imputation method for sampled networks and show that downstream empirical analysis using the imputed network yields consistent parameter estimates.

 Our method separately imputes the part of each missing link that is explained by covariates and the remaining variation not captured by them: the former via projection onto observed covariates, and the latter using local two-way fixed effects.
 The imputation method avoids parametric assumptions, does not rely on low-rank restrictions, and flexibly incorporates observed covariates and unobserved heterogeneity.
 We establish entrywise convergence rates for the imputed matrix and prove consistency of GMM estimators based on the imputed network.
-We further derive the convergence rate of the corresponding estimator in the linear-in-mean peer effects model.
+We further derive the convergence rate for the corresponding estimator in the linear-in-mean peer-effects model.
 Simulations show strong performance of our method both in terms of imputation accuracy and in downstream empirical analysis.

-The robustness of our imputation to misspecification of network formation models comes at the cost of making downstream inference more challenging.
-In the paper, we discuss how undersmoothing can help improve the downstream estimator, and other approaches, such as bias correction \citep{calonico2018effect} and bias-aware inference \citep{armstrong2020simple}, are also potentially applicable.
-Developing inference procedures for downstream estimators that remain robust to misspecification in network formation is an important topic for future research.
-In addition, our method is only applicable to dyadic network formation.
-Extending current imputation methods to strategically formed networks (for example, \citet{mele2017structural}) would also be valuable.
+The robustness of our imputation comes at the cost of making downstream inference challenging.
+In the paper, we discuss how undersmoothing can help improve the downstream estimator, and other approaches, such as bias correction may be potentially applicable.
+Developing inference procedures for downstream estimators is a potential topic for future research.